Graci-hub/LITA--SALES_Project-1/README.md

   - Total sales = Quantity * Unit price
 ### Data Organization and Filtering
 The dataset was filtered by Region, Year, and Product to explore trends in different segments, making the data easier to analyze.
+### SQL (Structured Query Language): Data Extraction and Querying.
+### SQL (Structured Query Language) is essential for accessing and working with data in databases, especially when handling large datasets like sales data.
+It helps to query, filter, and organize data to get the exact information needed, making it ready for deeper analysis.
+In this report, SQL was used to retrieve and prepare sales data effectively by applying specific steps: